Skip to main content

 Incentive Limits and the GINA Interface

 The 30% incentive limit for spousal participation is a well-established benchmark, but its application requires careful consideration, especially when GINA is involved.
 GINA specifically restricts employers from offering incentives in exchange for genetic information.
-While a for a spouse is permissible, any questions that delve into family medical history or genetic testing results cross into protected territory.
+While a health risk assessment for a spouse is permissible, any questions that delve into family medical history or genetic testing results cross into protected territory.

 The incentive can only be tied to information about the spouse’s manifestation of a disease or disorder, not their genetic predisposition to it.
 This is a subtle but significant distinction.
 It allows a wellness program to address current health issues while preventing it from making predictive judgments based on genetic data.